varigence/docs/bimlstudio/release-notes/BimlStudio-2020.1.md

 ## Installer

 * Added the ability to create and validate license keys directly in the installer.
 * Improved handling of unavailable features.
-Users can now force install features that were previously unavailble due to their environment right clicking on the feature and selecting the 'force install' option.
+Users can now force install features that were previously unavailable due to their environment right clicking on the feature and selecting the 'force install' option.
 * We now support headless installations, configurable through the command line.
 * Added a comprehensive breakdown of product features by screen.
 * Added richer logging capabilities to aid in diagnosing any installation issues.
-* Added the capability to manage your BimlFlex environment, whether that is upgrading your bunlde, your BimlFlex database, or the BimlCatalog database.
+* Added the capability to manage your BimlFlex environment, whether that is upgrading your bundle, your BimlFlex database, or the BimlCatalog database.